-- 1. A minimum of 128 semester hours, including the work in the General College. - 2.
+- 1. A minimum of 128 semester hours, including the work in the General College.
+Electives included in the 128 semester hours of work may consist of any courses offered for credit in the University provided that the prerequisites as set forth in the current Catalog are met and provided further that not more than 2 semester hours of physical education activities, 8 semester hours of applied music, 4 semester hours of music organizations, and 4 semester hours of typing are included. - 2.
 A minimum quality point ratio of two in the major field and for all work attempted. - 3.
 The recommendation of the student's major professor. - 4.
 Except in commerce, secretarial science, and industrial management, completion of the second year of a foreign language on the university level. - 5.
 Exclusive of the required courses in general education in the General College, students are expected to take at least fifty per cent-and it is desirable that they take not more than seventy-five per cent-of their total work for graduation in their major division.